-Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the ability of the body and its group to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the body's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.

-These conclusions are not intended to, nor do they, provide assurance on the current or future financial sustainability of the body and its group.
+These conclusions are not intended to, nor do they, provide assurance on the body's current or future financial sustainability.
 However, I report on the body's arrangements for financial sustainability in a separate Annual Audit Report available from the Audit Scotland website.